aftabkajal/PrimeTechExam/README.md

 Please design the database in a way so that in the future another type field can be added.

-Task 1: Create CRUD for the company table.
+Task 1: Create CRUD for the company table. \b
 Task 2: Implement company-wise extra field facility.

 # PrimeTechExam Solution